 - Money – Ransom payments are the most obvious and common motivation for ransomware attacks, as these are ultimately criminal enterprises made up of employees who need to make a living.
 Whether it’s a few thousand dollars for some personal files or a few million dollars from an enterprise like Garmin, they are ultimately in it for the payday.

-- Data – Your data is also valuable to many hackers, even if it does not seem as obvious.
+- Data - Your data is also valuable to many hackers, even if it does not seem as obvious.
 It’s entertaining to think of a criminal organization stealing blueprints to secret technology but more mundane information like your list of clients, gives them new targets.
 They may even get lucky and get some credit card or social security information.
-All data is a commodity in the information age.
+All data is a commodity in the information age which is why protecting sensitive information has become so important.

 - Fame - It needs to be understood that hackers are highly sophisticated criminal enterprises, not lone individuals sitting in a basement with bloodshot eyes and a black hoodie.
 They have clients and competition, and the higher profile the hack, the better advertising it is for their business.